 - De rigeur for Discworld vampires, along with every other Classical Movie Vampire trope.
 According to Arthur Winkings, Count Notfaroutou, this is because you need something flappy to transform into wings when you turn into a bat.

 - The Shadow wore one in his books to help him blend into the shadows.

 - Florence Welch of Florence + the Machine wore a large, black cape while performing on various stages, to compliment her macabre tone of song.

 - The Hammerites in Thief have armor like this, making it much harder to knock them out with a blackjack.

-- Per his favoritism of watching opera movies, Relius Clover wears it all the time.
+- ''BlazBlue: Per his love of opera, Relius Clover wears one all the time.

 - Pretty much every villain in Dissidia Final Fantasy.
 Namely, Garland, Emperor, Cloud of Darkness (it being all she wears), Golbez (who has the option of stripping down to just the cape, too), Ex-Death and Gabranth.
 Note that, subtracting The Emperor and the Cloud, these guys also get the Evil Overlord Armor, to boot.